 Northwestern College is a Christian college in the Reformed tradition, founded in 1882 and affiliated with the Reformed Church in America.
-We are committed to providing a Christian liberal arts education in the context of community among learners on campus and online.
+We are committed to providing Christian higher education in the context of community among learners on campus and online.
 We offer bachelor's degrees in traditional and professional programs, as well as graduate degrees and certificate programs.